Garikapati Narahari Sastry: Career

 After two postdoctoral stints, he moved to India and he has served as Assistant Professor in Pondicherry University for five years (1997 – 2002).
 There majorly focused on Molecular modelling and theoretical and physical organic chemistry.
 In 2002 he moved to CSIR – Indian Institute of Chemical Technology, Hyderabad where he served for almost two decades and made fundamental contributions in supramolecular chemistry which itself is a highly interdisciplinary areas.
 On 19 February 2019, he took charge as a Director in CSIR – North East Institute of Science and Technology, Jorhat, Assam and served their till 10 January 2024.
-Currently, he is serving as Professor at Department of Biotechnology at IIT-Hyderabad.
+He is currently a Professor in the Department of Biotechnology and a core faculty member of the Computational Engineering program at IIT Hyderabad.
+He also serves as the Dean (Sponsored Research and Consultancy).

 Scientific contributions

-Sastry's group is highly interdisciplinary with diverse background that include chemistry, biology, material science, and computer science.
-With more than 300 research papers, which received over ~11000 citations, and an h-index of 52, he is one of the most prolific scientist in India making contributions in areas like noncovalent interactions, computer aided drug design, bucky bowl chemistry, and applications of machine learning in computational drug discovery.
+Sastry leads a highly interdisciplinary research group with expertise spanning chemistry, biology, materials science, and computer science.
+He has authored over 300 research papers, which have received approximately 11,000 citations, resulting in an h-index of 52.
+His work includes significant contributions to the study of noncovalent interactions, computer aided drug design, bucky bowl chemistry, and applications of machine learning in computational drug discovery.
 He is also interested to unravel ~5000 years of traditional knowledge with 100 years of modern science.
 DISHA (Development of Informatics for Societal Health Advancement) has been conceived by Dr. G.N.
 Sastry with the aim to leverage the activities of data driven approaches in healthcare.

 In the last decade, his group is involved in developing an indigenous software, Molecular Property Diagnostic Suite (MPDS), which aims to strengthen the computational drug discovery, and thereby working towards Aatmanirbhar Bharat.
 Dr. Sastry is also involved in a number of outreach programs and widely traveled across the globe and has visited over 25 countries.
 His stays as a visiting professor (faculty) in Japan, USA, Germany and Switzerland, besides several short visits to attend and organize meetings abroad has established a strong relationship in building international collaborations across the disciplines.